The Evolution of Natural Language Models: Understanding Their Impact on AI

 SHRDLU, which understood language in a highly constrained “blocks world”

-Systems didn’t scale well beyond narrow domains
+Systems did not scale well beyond narrow domains.

 The Shift to Statistical NLP